IanSaunders/ultradaemon/docs/index.md

 #### Shunner Fell to Finish <small>(26.6 to 41 kms)</small>

 The descent down from Shunner involved dropping into a valley and then popping over a smaller hill, "Tarn Hill".
 The descent into the valley would be very runnable in the summer, as the path was paved with stony steps.
-Unfortunately on this weather, the rocks were glazed with ice.
+Unfortunately with this weather, the rocks were glazed with ice.
 This meant proceeding either on the sides of the path, or being willing to risk slipping and bashing your head on the path.

 As the sun came down, we pushed our way up the final hill, and then down.
 The descent involved a little final route finding, but nothing too horrendous.
 As we arrived back at The Moorcock Inn, we were glad to be finished and finally warm up!